xakz/checkgen/README.md

 `#main-pre [DESC]`

-Define block of code to be inserted after variable declarations in the main() function.
+Defines block of code to be inserted after variable declarations in the main() function.
 The optional `DESC` string will be added as comment.
 This directive can be used multiple times, block of code will be appended in order.
 The main purpose of this directive is to declare